on orders of $85 or more

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Buxton are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Buxton include: Buckston, Buxton, Buckstone and others.

-More information is included under the topic Early Buxton Notables in all our PDF Extended History products.
+Another 30 words (2 lines of text) are included under the topic Early Buxton Notables in all our PDF Extended History products

 Buxton Settlers in United States in the 17th Century

 - Thomas Buxton in Salem Massachusetts in 1630